Obstructive Sleep Apnea (OSA).

 2

-The only way to know for sure is with a sleep study ordered by a physician.
+The only way to know with certainty is with a sleep study ordered by a physician.
 During your initial consultation, we use two research backed screening surveys to help determine whether a sleep study is the appropriate next step.

 I struggle with CPAP.
 Is a dental device a good option?